 Ice dams present several problems.
 First, the weight of ice dams alone causes structural problems.
 Second, water from snow melt has nowhere to go but dam up behind the ice dam and potentially leek into the unprotected parts of the house: the sub roof, insulation, sheet rock, the interior wall framing.
 When the ice dam eventually melts, additional water may leak into these unprotected parts of your home.
 These serious problems usually cause a snowball effect that can quickly sour the season and dry up savings accounts.

 Although insurance policies usually cover the actual damage caused by ice dams, they do not usually cover the removal.
 Additionally, insurance companies will try to fight the claim and pin the damage on improperly installed roofs or gutters to avoid paying out.
 Situations like that can lead to thousands in roof damage that are only partially covered or even completely denied by your insurance.

 Not all houses are created equal.
-Just like different body types are more susceptible to disease, some roofs are in greater danger than others of suffering due to winter problems.
+Just like different body types are more susceptible to disease, some roofs are in greater danger than others of suffering due to cold weather problems.
 How do you know if you’re at risk?
 Read the next section!